|

 Saunas aren’t new.
 Sauna therapy has been an integral part of Finnish culture for over 2000 years, with over 2 million saunas in Finland for its population of 5 million.

-Now, not all saunas are created equal.
 Here’s a quick rundown of the main types of saunas you might encounter:

 • Traditional Finnish Sauna: The OG of saunas.
 These bad boys use heated rocks to create dry heat, usually cranking up to a toasty 160-190°F. You can splash water on the rocks for a bit of steam action.